Living Israeli hostages and Palestinian prisoners are freed as part of Gaza ceasefire

 DEIR AL-BALAH, Gaza Strip (AP) — All 20 living hostages held by Hamas and hundreds of Palestinian prisoners held by Israel walked free Monday as part of a ceasefire pausing two years of war that decimated the Gaza Strip and killed tens of thousands of Palestinians.

-Hamas said Monday it will hand over the bodies of four of 28 deceased captives, though it was not immediately clear when the rest would be released.
+The Israeli military said Monday it was escorting into Israel the bodies of four deceased captives who had been held by Hamas in Gaza.
+It was not immediately clear when the remaining 24 deceased captives would be handed over by Hamas.
 Israel said it freed more than 1,900 Palestinian prisoners as part of the Gaza ceasefire deal.

 Speaking to parliament, Israeli Prime Minister Benjamin Netanyahu declared he was “committed to this peace," raising hopes that the ruinous war, which triggered other conflicts in the Middle East, might come to an end.
 But fundamental questions remain over when and how, whether Hamas will disarm and who will govern Gaza.